scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 In terms of its API,
 the design of vak is most similar to other domain-specific libraries developed with torch, such as torchvision :cite:`torchvision2016`, but here the domain is animal acoustic communication research.
-(Perhaps surprisingly, many of the models proposed to date in this area are essentially adopted from computer vision, and we have not to date found a need to rely on the torchaudio library, although this could change in future versions.)
+(Perhaps surprisingly, many of the models proposed to date in this area are essentially adopted from computer vision.)
 Thus, similar to the torchvision API, vak provides modules for neural network models, operations, transformations for loading data, and datasets.

-In addition to its torchvision-like API, vak provides a simple command-line interface (CLI) that allows researchers to work with neural network models without requiring significant expertise in coding or neural network models.
+In addition to its torchvision-like API, vak provides a simple command-line interface (CLI) that allows researchers to work with neural network models without requiring significant expertise in Python programming or deep learning.
-We first describe the API so that key concepts have been introduced when we explain the usage of the CLI.
+We first describe the API, so that key concepts have been introduced when we explain the usage of the CLI.

 Models